kiwi-cam/homebridge-broadlink-rm/README.md

 This plugin allows you to control your RM Mini and RM Pro with HomeKit using the Home app and Siri.

-## Like this plugin?

-If you like this plugin and want to show your support then please star the Github repo, or better yet; buy me a drink using [Paypal](paypal.me/kiwicamRM).

-Thank you!

 ## Documentation